Kenpō: American Kenpo

 Kenpo has also been used as a name for multiple martial arts that developed in Hawaii due to cross-cultural exchange among practitioners of Okinawan martial arts, Chinese martial arts, Filipino martial arts and Japanese martial arts among other influences.
 In the United States, kenpo is often referred to as Kenpo Karate.
 The most widespread styles have their origin in the teachings of James Mitose and William Kwai Sun Chow.
 Mitose spent most of his early years training in Japan learning his family style, Kosho-Ryū (Old pine tree school).
 James Mitose would later bring that style to Hawaii where he would teach Chow, who would go on to instruct Ed Parker and Bobby Lowe.
 The system of kenpo taught by Mitose employed hard linear strikes and kicks, pressure point manipulation, circular movement patterns, and joint locking and breaking.

-Parker is the most prominent name in the Mitose lineage.
+Ed Parker is the most prominent name in the Mitose lineage.
 A student of Chow in Hawaii for nearly six years, Parker moved to the US mainland to attend Brigham Young University.
 In 1957, he began teaching the kenpo that he had learned from Chow, and throughout his life modified and refined the art until it became Ed Parker's American Kenpo.
 It employs a blend of circular movements and hard linear movements.
 Parker created techniques with names such as Thundering Hammers, Five Swords, Prance Of The Tiger, and Flashing Mace to provide a memorisation tool to the student.

+Shaolin Kempo

+Shaolin Kenpo Karate (or SKK) is a martial art style that combines the Five Animals of Shaolin Kung Fu (Shaolinquan), the core competency of Kenpo, the hard-hitting linear explosiveness of traditional Karate, the power of Western boxing, and the throwing and grappling arts of Jujutsu, Chin Na, and Mongolian wrestling.
+This system was founded and developed by Fredrick J. Villari (a former black belt student under Nick Cerio and William Kwai Sun Chow), who devised a hybrid system which integrated the four ways of fighting: striking, kicking, felling, and grappling to eliminate the inherent weakness of martial arts systems that focus on just one or two of the fighting techniques.